Ontology Object Properties are Data Model Associative Entities – not Relationships

 has Price (wrong and correct)

-The design pattern is common for semantic data models.
-We want to model that all these Price relations, Offering, and Call Prices have a common supertype.
+The design pattern is typical for semantic data models.
+We want to model the fact that all these Price relations, Offerings, and Call Prices have a common supertype.

 Inverse object properties must merge.

-Almost everything in Financial Services has IDs, Loans, Contracts, Documents, Securities, Persons, Legal Entities, Banks, and other Service Providers.
+Almost everything in the Financial Services Sector has an ID, Including Loans, Contracts, Documents, Securities, Persons, Legal Entities, Banks, and other Service Providers.
 The FIBO connects the ID with the Thing via the identified object property.

-The example graph shows the Universal Loan Identifier (ULI) that identifies a Loan.
-The class restriction means that a ULI identifies exactly as one Loan.
+The example graph illustrates the Universal Loan Identifier (ULI), which identifies a Loan.
+The class restriction means that a ULI is identified exactly as one Loan.

 FIBO identifies Universal Loan Identifier example